Sonic and the Black Knight

-Sonic and the Black Knight, called Sonic to Ankoku no Kishi (ソニックと暗黒の騎士) in Japan, is a title within the Sonic the Hedgehog series, released exclusively on Nintendo Wii as the second entry in the Storybook series, following Sonic and the Secret Rings.
+Sonic and the Black Knight, known as Sonic to Ankoku no Kishi (ソニックと暗黒の騎士) in Japan, is an action game developed by Sonic Team and published by Sega for the Wii.
+It is the sequel to Sonic and the Secret Rings.

 Set in the world of King Arthur, the game combines Sonic's trademark speed with a new swordfighting system, making use of the Wii Remote's motion-sensing functionality.

 The game begins in the story "King Arthur and the Knights Of The Round Table" when the granddaughter of the legendary Merlin, Merlina, is trying to escape pursuit from a mysterious evil band of knights.
 Seeing no escape, she summons out a Chosen Hero to save her.
 This ends up being Sonic the Hedgehog, and, after a sloppy entering, easily dispatches most of the evil creatures.
 When preparing to face off the Big One, he is pulled back by Merlina and warped to another location.